sterling silver eppendorf earrings, inspired by the Eppendorf tube laboratory design

 The Science Behind the Eppendorf Tube

-• Molecular biologists and biochemists at any career stage
+• PhD students at any career stage

-• Lab technicians and research scientists
+• lab technicians and senior bench scientists

 Explore Related Lab Jewelry